amir1376/kotlin-validator/README.md

 ## Android support
-at the moment we have separated android module that have that contains an Android translation adapter it has some useful extensions for provide translation from string resources
+at the moment we have separated android module that contains an Android translation adapter it has some useful extensions to provide translation from string resources
 ```kotlin
 Validator.android().apply{